vjcitn/biocXqtl/docs/reference/bind_Zs_old.md

 <div id="main" class="col-md-9" role="main">

-# compute Z-statistics for xQTL association and bind them to the input x-ome+genome XqtlExperiment
+# bind a matrix of Z statistics created with getzs to the rowRanges of a SummarizedExperiment

 <div class="ref-description section level2">

-compute Z-statistics for xQTL association and bind them to the input x-ome+genome XqtlExperiment
+bind a matrix of Z statistics created with getzs to the rowRanges of a SummarizedExperiment

 </div>